top of page

 Facilitator Training (For individuals/groups who want to facilitate WIB participant groups)

-To become a certified facilitator of the WIB program, you must first complete and practice the participant training course.
+To become a facilitator of the WIB program, you must first complete and practice the Participant Training course and implement the contents of the Participant Workbook in your life.
 It is important that you prioritize embodying these principles in your own life as much as possible before facilitating classes with other.
-Once you have done this, you will be eligible to complete the facilitator training course.
+Once you have done this, you will can complete the Facilitator Training course here

 Events (For all community members)